astral-sh/ruff/README.md

 Ruff is also influenced by a number of tools outside the Python ecosystem, like [Clippy](https://github.com/rust-lang/rust-clippy) and [ESLint](https://github.com/eslint/eslint).

+Ruff is the beneficiary of a large number of [contributors](https://github.com/charliermarsh/ruff/graphs/contributors).

 Ruff is released under the MIT license.

 <!-- End section: Acknowledgements -->